jayckaiser/adastra-analysis/README.md

 Specific relplots can be provided.
 Otherwise, all are run.
 ```
-python main.py run --replots [relplot1 [relplot2 ...]]
+python main.py run --relplots [relplot1 [relplot2 ...]]
 ```

 These are defined in `adastra_analytics.relplots` in the configs file.
 ```
 relplots:

   output_directory: where should the JSONL files be saved?
   dataset_alias: how is the main Adastra dataset aliased in the queries?
-  where [optional]: apply an optional SQL where filter to the dataset before any queries are run
+  where (optional): apply an optional SQL where filter to the dataset before any queries are run
   relplot_args:
     * these are universal kwargs to provide to all relplots

   relplots:

+    [relplot1]:
-    - name: name of the output file to save the query result to
+      file: name of the output file to save the query result to
       relplot_args:
         * these are kwargs to provide to the relplot; they overwrite the universal kwargs defined above
       sql: the SQL statement to run

+    [relplot2]:
-    - ...
+      ...
 ```

 (See `examples/relplots` for a preselected list of generated plots.)